Table of Contents

 The Burstall Pass hike happened by accident.
 On a summer Sunday our extended family of four made the two-hour drive to Kananaskis Country with the specific intent of hiking up to Chester Lake.
 But once we got to the parking lot we saw a trail closed sign because of bear activity.
-Rather than drive any further we made the decision to hike to the pass as the trailhead was directly across the road – and it was open.
+Rather than drive any further we made the decision to hike to Burstall Pass as the trailhead is directly across the road – and it was open.
+Even better, there were no warning signs of recent bear activity.

 Elevation gain: 480 m (1,575 feet) elevation gain